1rosehip/coding-games-for-kids-to-learn-programming/README.md

 ![Lesson 5](https://raw.githubusercontent.com/1rosehip/coding-games-for-kids-to-learn-programming/master/lesson-5/lesson-5.png "Lesson 5")

-In this lesson we'll check what is variables and how to use them.
+In this lesson we are going to learn about variables and how to use them.

 ### Parent
 - Tell about variables in javascript and their usage.